 Keeping sellers motivated throughout the fundraising process helps to prevent seller apathy after the kick-off.
 Pump them up during the day by giving them friendly, exciting, and inspiring reminders.
 Also, give them a visual representation of their progress!
 If kids see a fill-in thermometer or progress chart showing how close they are to achieving their goal, it will help motivate them!

-Putting in the time and effort to increase seller participation will go a long way towards making your next fundraiser a success.
+Putting in the time and effort to increase seller participation will help make your next fundraiser a success.
 In the end, the best thing you can do to get more people involved is to share your enthusiasm.
 Excitement is contagious!
 When kids see how fun fundraising can be, they’re more likely to jump on board.
 Doing extra little things to keep that excitement going will have a positive influence on the members of your group and on the overall outcome of your fundraiser.